VLety/fastApiProject/README.md

 > * permissions.json: The file is used to configure RBAC permissions for API endpoints.

 #### Setup password for default users
 We have 3 default users: admin, manager and employee.
-Open the ./setup/setup.json file, change the passwords for all 3 users and save the file with the new passwords.
+So please open the ./setup/setup.json file, change the passwords for all 3 users and save the file with the new passwords.
 ```
 sudo nano /home/ubuntu/fastApiProject/setup/setup.json
 ```